There are no products in your shopping cart.

 If you are experiencing any or all of these symptoms or are concerned about any new symptom you should make an appointment to see your GP as soon as possible.
+You should report these symptoms even if you have recently had a cervical screening (smear test) that came back normal.
 Remember, these symptoms can be associated with many other conditions that are not cancer related.

-As cancer develops, it can cause further symptoms;
+As cervical cancer develops it can cause further symptoms.
+These may include:

 If you're worried about cervical cancer or abnormalities, Jo's Cervical Cancer Trust is here to support you.